 The Thesis and Dissertation Editor in The Graduate School will review all theses and dissertations to ensure they adhere to The Fayetteville State University Graduate School Guide for the Preparation and Submission of Theses and Dissertations and the Dissertation Writing Manual.
 (The Guide and The Thesis and Dissertation Checklist are posted on the Graduate School Website.)
-After the dissertation defense and at least three (3) weeks before graduation, the student must submit one (1) copy of the dissertation to the Thesis and Dissertation Editor in The Graduate School for review.
+After the candidate has made the revision requested in the dissertation oral defense and at least three (3) weeks before graduation, the student must submit one (1) copy of the dissertation to The Graduate School for review by Thesis and Dissertation Editor.
 Once the Editor's review is complete, the Graduate School will email the Editor's feedback to the student and the Dissertation Advisory Committee Chair.
 The student, in consultation with the Committee Chair, should make the necessary corrections and submit one (1) copy of the revised dissertation to The Graduate School for verification that the corrections have been made.
-The

-Graduate School will notify the student and the Advisory Committee Chair when the draft is approved for submission as the final document.
+The Graduate School will notify the student and the Advisory Committee Chair when the draft is approved for submission as the final document.